What's on this page:

-Where we make an automated decision which has a legal or substantially similar effect, you have the right to speak to someone from Aviva who may review the decision,
+Where we make an automated decision using Personal Information which has a legal or substantially similar effect, you have certain rights in relation to that decision.

-provide a more detailed explanation and assess if the automated decision was made correctly.
+and challenge it.
 For more information about this right and how to exercise it please see Data Rights.

 7. Profiling and Data Analysis

-predicting the likelihood of events arising to assess insurance risk or to predict if a claim might be fraudulent.
+predicting the likelihood of events arising to assess insurance risk, the likelihood a product will be purchased or to predict if a claim might be fraudulent.

 there are no legal restrictions on using the data under data protection laws, the Equality Act 2010 or under FCA rules and we consider whether use of the data might cause

 outcomes that are unfairly or unlawfully biased.
 We then use statistical modelling techniques to assess the data to ensure that the data tells us something meaningful.

 From time to time, we may share your Personal Information with third parties who provide us with new data which we will test to understand if such new data provides additional understanding.